Securing Process Plants, Storage Facilities, Critical Assets, Digital Systems & Human Life

 - Type 2 SPDs at downstream distribution boards

-- Low-impedance earthing systems
+- Low impedance earthing systems

 - Surge event counters and monitoring devices